yyu6/yaoningyu/_pages/about.md

 My research interests lie in Machine Learning, LLM-based Multi-Agent Systems (MAS), Multimodal Large Language Models, and AI Security.
 Additionally, I’m eager to explore other emerging fields(or any related areas) and apply these advances, especially in embodied AI, to solve real-world problems and deliver tangible and meaningful value to communities.

-**I am actively seeking research opportunities.** Feel free to explore my projects and reach out if you're interested in collaborating or even about any research ideas! 🚀
+**I am actively seeking research opportunities.** Feel free to explore my projects and papers and reach out if you're interested in collaborating or even about any research ideas! 🚀

 #### About Me